inurinizzati/HACKHATON_G31/README.md

 The game is designed for two players, referred to as "Detectives."
 At the start of the game, both players enter their names as input to personalize their experience.

+//add item

 Item Hiding Phase:

 Players take turns hiding five items each in five different rooms within the House of Secrets.
 During their turn, a player selects an item from their collection and chooses a room to hide it in.
 The goal is to strategically place the items to make them challenging to find.
 Each player must ensure that their items remain hidden.

 Searching Phase:

 After the item hiding phase, the game progresses to the searching phase.
 Players take turns guessing the correct room where their opponent has hidden an item.
 The house consists of six rooms, with one room containing a distraction (e.g., a false clue or decoy item) and the remaining five or lesser rooms holding the hidden items.
 Players need to use their deductive skills, analyse clues, and consider their opponent's strategies to make educated guesses.
-If a player guesses the correct room, they earn one point (+1) for their score.
+If a player guesses the correct room, they earn point for their score.
 However, if they guess the distraction room or a room with no hidden item, they do not earn any points.

 Scoring and Winning:

 Each correct guess adds one point to the player's score.
 The game continues with players taking turns guessing until all five hidden items have been found.
 Once all the items are discovered, the game ends, and the player with the highest score wins.
 In the event of a tie, the game can be extended with additional rounds until there is a clear winner.

-Additional Features:
+//Additional Features:

 Distraction Rooms: